-where $e_i\in\Gamma$ are generators of the free abelian group $\Z^n$ for $i=1,2,...,n,$ and $\tilde{g}\in\Gamma$ such that $p(\tilde{g})=g.$ In this article we describe relations between $R_{\infty}$ property on the flat manifold $M^n$ (Bieberbach group $\Gamma$) and a structure of its holonomy representation.
-The connections between geometric properties of $M^n$ and algebraic properties of $\rho$ was already considered in different cases.
-For example, Out($\Gamma$) is finite if and only if a holonomy representation is $\Q$-mutiplicity free and any $\Q$-irreducible components of a holonomy representaion is $\R$-irreducible, see \cite{S}.
-A similar equivalence says that an Anosov diffeomorphism $f:M^n\to M^n$ exists if and only if any $\Q$-irreducible component of a holonomy representation that occurs with multiplicity one is reducible over $\R,$ see \cite{P}.
+1em In this article we describe relations between $R_{\infty}$ property of the flat manifold $M^n$ (Bieberbach group $\Gamma$) and a structure of its holonomy representation.
+The connections between geometric properties of $M^n$ and algebraic properties of $\rho$ were already considered in different cases.
+For example, Out($\Gamma$) is finite if and only if the holonomy representation is $\Q$-multiplicity free and any $\Q$-irreducible component of the holonomy representation is $\R$-irreducible, see \cite{S}.
+A similar equivalence says that an Anosov diffeomorphism $f\colon M^n\to M^n$ exists if and only if any $\Q$-irreducible component of a holonomy representation that occurs with multiplicity one is reducible over $\R,$ see \cite{P}.
 We want to define conditions of this kind for the holonomy representation of a flat manifold with $R_{\infty}$ property.
-We already know that, in this way, the complete characteristic is not possible.
+We already know that, in this way, the complete characterization is not possible.
 There are examples \cite[Th.5.9]{DRP} of flat manifolds $M_1, M_2$ with the same holonomy representation such that $M_1$ has $R_{\infty}$ property and $M_2$ has not.
-In \cite[Corollary 4.4]{DRP} it is proved that if there exists na Anosov diffeomorphism $f:M^n\to M^n$ then $R(f)$ is finite and $M^n$ does not have the $R_{\infty}$ property.
-Moreover there exists $M$, such that its holonomy representation has $\Q$-irreducible component which is irreducible over $\R$ and occurs with multiplicity one, andt $M$ does not have the $R_{\infty}$ property, \cite[Example 4.6]{DRP}.
+In \cite[Corollary 4.4]{DRP} it is proved that if there exists na Anosov diffeomorphism $f\colon M^n\to M^n$ then $R(f)$ is finite and $M^n$ does not have the $R_{\infty}$ property.
+Moreover there exists $M$ such that its holonomy representation has a $\Q$-irreducible component which is irreducible over $\R$ and occurs with multiplicity one and $M$ does not have the $R_{\infty}$ property, \cite[Example 4.6]{DRP}.
 Nevertheless in \cite[Th.
-4.7]{DRP} is proved: \begin{thm} (\cite[Th.
-4.7]{DRP}) Let $M$ be a flat manifold with a holonomy representation $\rho\colon G\to \GL(n,\Z)$ and let $\rho':G\to \GL(n',\Z)$ be a $\Q$-irreducible $\Q$-subrepresentation of $\rho$ such that $\rho'(G)$ is not $\Q$-conjugated to $\tilde{\rho}(G)$ for any other $\Q$-subrepresentation $\tilde{\rho}$ of $\rho.$ Suppose moreover that for every $D'\in N_{\GL(n',\Z)}(\rho'(G)),$ there exists $A\in G$ such that $\rho'(A)D'$ has eigenvalue $1.$ Then $M$ has the $R_{\infty}$ property. \end{thm} \begin{rem} If we assume that
+4.7]{DRP} the following is proved: